-Where a child is suffering, or is likely to suffer from harm, it is important that a referral to children's social care at MASH Multi-Agency Safeguarding Hub (and if appropriate the police) is made immediately.
+Where a child is suffering, or is likely to suffer from harm, a referral to children's social care at MASH Multi-Agency Safeguarding Hub (and if appropriate the police) should be made immediately.
 Anyone can make a referral to children's social care.

-Staff members should ensure they are prepared for the referral with clear details of their concern and certain information about the child including their name, DoB, address and contact details for parents/carers, as well as information about the child's developmental needs and the child's family and siblings.
+Staff members should ensure they are prepared for the referral with clear details of their concern and certain information about the child including their name, date of birth, address and contact details for parents/carers, as well as information about the child's developmental needs and the child's family and siblings.
 There is no need for parental consent for referrals to statutory agencies.

-MASH Weekdays 9am - 5pm mash@wandsworth.gov.uk_020 8871 6622 Out of hours 020 8871 6000 Multi-Agency Referral Form (MARF) https://wandsworth-self.achieveservice.com/service/Make_a_Referral_to_the_Wandsworth_MASH
+MASH Weekdays 9am - 5pm mash@wandsworth.gov.uk_020 8871 6622 Out of hours 020 8871 6000 Multi-Agency Referral Form (MARF) Referral to the Wandsworth MASH